 Do You Need a Sump Pump in Your Basement?

 Not every home needs a sump pump, but how can you tell if you need one?
 Well, there are a few signs to look out for, including the following:

 - Frequent flooding: While this may seem like common sense if your home is in an area that frequently floods, you will likely need a sump pump to defend the exterior and foundation of your home from water damage.

 - Your basement has frequent wet spots: Flooding isn’t the only way your basement can get wet.
 If your basement floor or walls regularly show signs of dampness, you probably have a problem with your ground water.
 This issue typically happens in low-lying areas because they’re more prone to collecting water.
 That’s because the soil has a tougher time draining water efficiently.

 - You get a lot of snow or rain: If you live in a part of the country that gets a lot of snow or rainfall, more groundwater will build up around your home, requiring a sump pump to keep your basement dry and your home safe.

-If you need help with a sump pump or have any questions, give our Epp Concrete a call to consult with one of our professionals.
+If you need help with a sump pump or have any questions, give our Epp Foundation Repair a call to consult with one of our professionals.